Data stewards can link two identities to create a single, surviving Link ID. They can also unlink previously linked identities.

 Task statuses of Deferred or In Progress can be useful for tracking tasks that you might leave in a partially-reviewed state for an indefinite period of time.

 The Task Resolution Reason field is not a required field and it does not limit or control what you can or cannot set as the task status.
 The purpose of the task resolution reason simply provides an option for tracking more additional details about why a task was resolved.
 Available resolutions are as follows:

 - None – No resolution reason has been specified.

-- Not enough information – The data steward is unable to decide on whether the records are the same person or not due to lack of information.
+- Not enough information – The data steward is unable to decide on whether the records are the same entity or not due to lack of information.

-- Same person – The data steward resolved the task because they determined the different records represent the same person.
+- Same person – The data steward resolved the task because they determined the different records represent the same entity.

-- Not same person – The data steward resolved the task because they determined the different records do NOT represent the same person.
+- Not same person – The data steward resolved the task because they determined the different records do NOT represent the same entity.

-- Intentional duplicate – The data steward determined the different records are the same person, but they intentionally chose to leave the records unlinked for some organizational or business reason.
+- Intentional duplicate – The data steward determined the different records are the same entity, but they intentionally chose to leave the records unlinked for some organizational or business reason.

 - Automatic – This resolution reason is only used in cases where a Verato automated process is used to automatically close or update tasks in the event of a maintenance event.

 - Chart Review – A data steward has a task in progress, but needs to review manual or electronic charts in other systems before making a decision.

 Suppose that you review a task and decide that you think the different records are not the same entity.
 You mark the task status as Closed to indicate that you are done with the task.
 Alternatively, you might set the resolution reason to Not same person to provide additional insight to anyone who looks at the task in the future.
 You then review a second task, and you also mark that task as ‘Closed’ when you are done.

 However, for that task, you elected to link records together because you think they are the same entity – for this task, you could set the resolution reason of ‘Same person’.
 This helps distinguish between different tasks that may all have the same status of ‘Closed’.